viniciusyoshioka/eslint-config/README.md

 ## Installation

+> [!NOTE]
-Note that this library requires `eslint` to work.
+> This library requires `eslint`.
 If you use TypeScript, it is also required.

-You can install this library and its dependencies with:
+> [!WARNING]
+> When using TypeScript, be aware with version compatibility!
+> It's due to `typescript-eslint`, a dependency that uses `typescript`.
+> The config may not work properly or may not work if you use a
+> incompatible version

 ```sh
 npm install -D eslint typescript @vinicius1313/eslint-config